foxglove/ros-typescript/README.md

 ## Publishing

-Packages are automatically published a tag named `packagename/vX.Y.Z` is pushed.
+Packages are automatically published when a tag named `packagename/vX.Y.Z` is pushed.
 You can use the [GitHub Releases UI](https://docs.github.com/en/repositories/releasing-projects-on-github/managing-releases-in-a-repository#creating-a-release) to create a release and tag.

 ## Stay in touch